-Portuguese is, along with Spanish, the fastest growing language after English!
-You would do well to get some local sayings in your language repertoire – and what better to learn than some typical Portuguese idioms?
-You can puzzle over the individual words until the cows come home, but you’re not likely to work out their meanings unless someone tells you – have a look at our breakdown of 7 of the best idioms before you’re blindsided by them:
+And what better way to learn than with some typical Portuguese idioms?
+You can puzzle over the individual words until the cows come home, but you’re not likely to work out their meanings unless someone tells you – have a look at our breakdown of 7 of the best idioms before you’re blindsided by them.

 2. Procurando pêlo em ovo – Searching for a hair in an egg